beginning of content

 Key facts

-• Insomnia is a sleep disorder in which people are unable to fall asleep, stay asleep or wake up too early.
+• Insomnia is a sleep disorder that involves difficulty falling asleep, staying asleep or waking too early.

-• There are many different causes for insomnia including medical conditions or lifestyle factors.
+• There are many different causes of insomnia including medical conditions and lifestyle factors.

-• Insomnia can affect your daytime functioning, including your energy levels, memory, mood or concentration.
+• Insomnia can affect how you function during the day, including your energy levels, memory, mood or concentration.

 What is insomnia?

 Insomnia is a sleep disorder.
-If you have insomnia, you find it hard to fall asleep or stay asleep.
-Most Australians experience insomnia at some point in their lives, and about 1 in 10 people have at least mild insomnia at any given time.
+If you have insomnia, you may find it hard to fall asleep or stay asleep.
+Most Australians experience insomnia at some point in their lives.
+More than 1 in 10 people have at least mild insomnia at any given time.
 It is more common in females and older people.

 Insomnia can include: